 Jumping to conclusions is a type of thinking trap.
 More formally known as cognitive distortions/errors, thinking traps cause negative and inaccurate perceptions.
 Our thinking and reasoning abilities become affected as a result.
 With the ‘jumping to conclusions’ thinking trap, individuals make negative assumptions about something without necessary evidence to justify it.

-is formed just based on what they know but they believe that it’s a fact.
+An opinion is formed just based on what they know but they believe that it’s a fact.

 Why Do We Do It Then?